 Webinars

-February 16, 2022 – Filomena Riganti
+February 2022 – Filomena Riganti

 Filomena Riganti, landscape architect, presents her design for the CIOR Living Shoreline and Education Center Project.

-December 15, 2021 – Ellen Hartig
+December 2021 – Ellen Hartig

 Ellen Hartig, Senior Wetlands Scientist for the Natural Resources Group of the NYC Department of Parks & Recreation, describes marshland restoration projects in Queens and the Bronx.

-November 17, 2021 – Josh Perry
+November 2021 – Josh Perry

 Josh Perry of the Cornell Cooperative Extension’s Marine Center describes the center’s extensive work raising oysters in a hatchery in Southold, Long Island.

-July 29, 2021 – Malenthe Teunis
+July 2021 – Malenthe Teunis

 Malenthe Teunis from the Dutch firm BESE, discusses the eco-friendly products produced by the firm that are used in oyster reef and mussel restoration projects throughout the world.

-April 21, 2021 – Peter Solomon
+April 2021 – Peter Solomon

 Peter Solomon of the Sound School in New Haven, Connecticut, a regional vocational aquaculture center, describes in detail the oyster reef construction designed and implemented by high school students in Long Island Sound.

-March 31, 2021 – Bill Lucey
+March 2021 – Bill Lucey

-Bill Lucey, Long Island Soundkeeper for Save the Sound, presents information about the important role that marshlands play in capturing blue carbon stored in the sediments of coastal ecosystems
+Bill Lucey, Long Island Soundkeeper for Save the Sound, presents information about the important role that marshlands play in capturing blue carbon stored in the sediments of coastal ecosystems.

-February 25, 2021 – Cody Carroll
+February 2021 – Cody Jernigan

-January 27, 2021 – Dr. Boze Hancock
+January 2021 – Dr. Boze Hancock

 Dr. Boze Hancock, Senior Marine Habitat Restoration Scientist of the Nature Conservancy (TNC), gives a presentation on “Shellfish Restoration 101,” describing his work in shellfish restoration in the United States, the Asia Pacific region, Europe, and the United Kingdom.
 Dr. Hancock manages community-based restoration projects with the National Oceanic and Atmospheric Administration and the Nature Conservancy.

-November 18, 2020 – Leah Hill
+November 2020 – Leah Hill

 Leah Hill, a CIOR advisor, is an assistant biologist with Nantucket’s Natural Resources department, working at the Brant Point shellfish hatchery growing shellfish.
 She established the town’s first shell recycling program and runs oyster restoration projects in the waters off Nantucket.
 Ms. Hill talks about the construction of Nantucket’s first oyster reef restoration project in Shimmo Creek.

-October 28, 2020 – Dr. Chester Zarnoch
+October 2020 – Dr. Chester Zarnoch

 Dr. Chester Zarnoch is on the graduate faculty at CUNY’s graduate center for biology and is a professor of environmental studies and biology at Baruch College.
 Dr. Zarnoch speaks on the “Promise of Blue Carbon,” which refers to the carbon stored in the sediments of coastal ecosystems, including mangroves, seagrass beds, and tidal wetlands.
 He has been actively involved in researching marshland restorations projects throughout New York City.

-September 16, 2020 – Diana Fu
+September 2020 – Diana Fu

 Diana Fu, Education Field Science Specialist for the Billion Oyster Project (BOP), presents information on the Oyster Research Station (ORS) program, which tracks oyster growth and identifies organisms living among the oysters.
-CIOR monitors four ORS cages strategically placed around City Island.
+CIOR monitors ORS cages strategically placed around City Island.
 BOP, founded in 2014 at the Harbor School on Governors Island, is dedicated to the goal of putting a billion oysters in New York City waters by 2035.

-August 12, 2020 – Dr. Paul Mankiewicz
+August 2020 – Dr. Paul Mankiewicz

 Dr. Paul Mankiewicz, founder of the Gaia Institute and a resident of City Island, talks about the remarkable “Eco Engineers,” such as oysters, other shellfish, and marshland plant life that can help to protect our shoreline, improve water quality, and support the restoration of a biodiverse ecosystem in our waterways.
 Dr. Mankiewicz has substantial experience with enhancing, restoring, and constructing wetland and terrestrial ecosystems and is currently chief scientist for Leaf Island dedicated to improving natural urban ecosystems.

-July 15, 2020 – Dr. Eric Sanderson
+July 2020 – Dr. Eric Sanderson

-June 9, 2020 – Jason Smith
+June 2020 – Jason Smith

-May 27, 2020 – Dr. Allison Fitzgerald
+May 2020 – Dr. Allison Fitzgerald